harlyq/aframe-sprite-particles-component/README.md

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.

-The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thing The scale is only a single value so it applies equal in both x and y in screen space
+The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thin.
+The particle systems uses Points, which only have a single scale value so it applies equal in both x and y in screen space.
+VelocityScaling will only be active if either the **velocityScale** or **velocityScaleMinMax** attribute is defined in the component, and the **velocityScale** is greater than 0.